nockab/nockab.github.io/_posts/2021-05-18-leuchtturm1917-drehgriffel.md

 * Schmidt EasyFlow 9000

 For a gel refill:
-* Monteverde capless gel ceramic rollerball
+* Monteverde capless gel ceramic rollerball (using black one for 6 months and this refill is 🔥🔥🔥)
 * Itoya and OHTO also make a gel.
 Both are needle points.
 The OHTO does not come in a broad point.

+08.11.2021 Updated: Note about Monteverde capless gel ceramic rollerball refill